ckosanovic/OMICS_LOGIC/PCA_analysis_and_clustering_liver_breast_expression_data.md

 kmeans is the most popular method to partition observations into clusters. kmeans will take first random point in data and from that point, create a centroid and find the closest element to that point.
-Then those 2 points become one and it searches for the next closest point to the new centroid and so on.
+Then, those 2 points become one and it searches for the next closest point to the new centroid and so on.

 Using the transposed data set created previously: